6ixDivine/SettingsPlusUltimate/README.md

 "F6" - Toggle Auto Clicker

 ## Changelog
-1. Combined CPSGUI,6ixMenu and SettingsPlus into one.
+1. Combined CPSGUI, 6ixMenu and SettingsPlus into one.